awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-email-phone-verification.md

 **Example: **If your Cognito user pool is in ap\-south\-1 region, you can update the Amazon SNS limit in ap\-southeast\-1 region\.

-## Authorizing Amazon Cognito to Send SMS Messages on Your Behalf<a name="user-pool-settings-verifications-iam-role-for-sms"></a>
+## Authorizing Amazon Cognito to send SMS messages on your behalf<a name="user-pool-settings-verifications-iam-role-for-sms"></a>

 To send SMS messages to your users on your behalf, Amazon Cognito needs your permission\.
 To grant that permission, you can create an AWS Identity and Access Management \(IAM\) role in the **MFA and verifications** tab of the Amazon Cognito console by choosing **Create role**\.